WomenAndTech/style_guide/README.md

 * src/sass/styles.scss imports all of the partial sass files and should be minified and saved to the **css** folder
 * make sure to include autoprefixr when compiling the sass files
 * src/js/ contains the dev js files and should be minified and saved to the root **js** folder

+This project uses [editorconfig](http://editorconfig.org/) to maintain consistent coding style.
+Make sure your text editor has the editorconfig [plugin](http://editorconfig.org/#download) installed.

+**Atom Users:** The Whitespace plugin (which is installed by default) has `Trim trailing whitespace` option turned on by default.
+Turn this off in the Whitespace plugin settings, otherwise it overwrites the setting in [.editorconfig](.editorconfig).
+This is a known [issue](https://github.com/sindresorhus/atom-editorconfig/issues/3).
+This is only required for editing the slides.
+Workshop learners are not required to add this plugin.